Why is There No Great Smoky Mountains National Park Entrance Fee?

 Where Does the Great Smoky Mountains National Park Get Its Funding?

 If the Great Smoky Mountains National Park doesn’t charge an entrance fee, where do its funds come from?
 The short answer is that the GSMNP’s expenses are factored into the National Park Service’s annual budget, which is submitted to Congress for its approval.
+The parking fee will help balance the park’s budget and go toward improving the facilities and roads.

 However, this doesn’t tell the whole story.
 In order to cover all of the park’s educational programs, historical preservation efforts, and repair work, the GSMNP also accepts donations from a number of non-profit organizations.
 Friends of the Smokies has raised over $47 million for the park since 1993, primarily by selling specialty license plates and hosting events.
 Another major contributor, the Great Smoky Mountains Association, raises over $7 million each year by selling products at 9 visitor center locations in and around the national park.
 If you love the fact that there is no Great Smoky Mountains National Park entrance fee, be sure to support these incredible organizations!